Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: Discussion of Implications For Observations

 As \HIcm\ observations probe deeper column densities, it should be expected that more signatures of these warps may be found.
-For instance, \citet{Healy_2024-WarpedMhongooseDisk} shows evidence of a warp in the extended \HI\ disk of NGC 5068 in the MHONGOOSE survey, with the outer regions of the first moment map twisted in an S-shape.
+For instance, \citet{Healy_2024-WarpedMhongooseDisk} shows evidence of a warp in the extended \HI\ disk of NGC 5068 in the MHONGOOSE survey using state-of-the-art tilted rings fit to the 3-D datacube, with the outer regions of the first moment map twisted in an S-shape.
 The pattern of this velocity field is strikingly similar to the velocity field seen in Tempest at a position angle of 45\textdegree, as seen in the second panel of Fig.~\ref{fig:angular_dependence}.
-If this warp was rotated in some other orientation with respect to the inclination axis, this signature would not be so easy to point out in a simple moment map, and would require advanced modeling techniques to recover.
+If this warp was rotated in some other orientation with respect to the inclination axis, this signature would not be so easy to point out in a simple moment map and would require advanced modeling techniques to recover.

 Similarly, \citet{lin2025-FEASTS-M51} shows a stark velocity inversion between the inner disk and extended, diffuse \HI\ of M51 in the FEASTS survey.
-Importantly, FEASTS utilizes dual convolutions with interferometric data from the VLA \citep{Walter_2008-THINGS} and single dish data from the FAST telescope, however, they do not explicitly claim a warped structure in the extended disk.
+Importantly, FEASTS utilizes joint deconvolutions with interferometric data from the VLA \citep{Walter_2008-THINGS} and single dish data from the FAST telescope; however, they do not explicitly claim a warped structure in the extended disk.
 The velocity field signature is reminiscent of what is seen in Tempest at a position angle of 90\textdegree~(Fig.~\ref{fig:angular_dependence}), however, to a much larger extent.
 This implies that there is a large warp in the extended, diffuse material of M51, likely related to interactions with the nearby dwarf galaxy.
-Again, we note that this velocity inversion requires a specific orientation on the sky with respect to the warp.
+This velocity inversion requires a specific orientation in the sky with respect to the warp.
 Given the size of the M51's extended disk, it is more likely to be observed than more modest warps.